tauropena/tauro-newsletter/src/app/blog/posts/standard/highlights.md

 ![](/images/leko.png)
 _From NZ to NYC ❤️_

 Mareko and I dated for just over a year, officially ending things on loving terms one month ago.
 Being with Mareko redefined my standards for what love can and should be.
 He made what I thought to be impossible in a relationship feel unquestionably natural.
-I now know that I really can find someone who communicates openly and listens with care.
+I now know that I can find someone who communicates openly and listens with care.
 I now understand the exact ways in which love is not about obligation or ownership.
 From Mareko, I’ve learned how much love can simply be about intentionality.

 I feel so terribly lucky to have met him.